HEAR AND READ AL ROSE

 The Transcendos included drummer Heath Chappell, bassist Steve Hashimoto, guitarists Victor Sanders and Maury Smith, and vocalist Laura Blye.
 Al is the center of the ensemble on acoustic and electric guitars with solo turns on harmonica and flute.
 Additional musicians were organist Carter Luke (now a Transcendo fixture), mandolinist Stuart Rosenberg, violinist Steve Gibons and cellist Diana Parmeter.

-Naked in a Trailer
+Naked In A Trailer

 Whitehouse Records No. 9 (1996)